arika906/Django/README.md

 ## download django framework and rest-api by using these command

-(if you do nat have pip then run -sudo easy_install pip)
+(if you do nat have pip then run - sudo easy_install pip)

 +   python -m pip install Django
 +   pip install djangorestframework